 Commercial repellents can be purchased that contain denatonium saccharide, which makes things taste bitter.
 These should be applied during the dormant phase of the trees.
 All repellents have variable results.

 Lastly, you can try the use of guard dogs; my parents’ miniature schnauzer gets the job done.
 A free range dog works best, as the deer are smart enough to figure out that a chained hound has limitations.
 They will thumb their metaphorical noses and barge right in for a little nosh.

 If you think it’s edible, chances are good the deer do too, so while there are trees, shrubs and plants that deer do not find palatable, there are no fruit trees deer won’t eat.
-The best deer proofing combines vigilance and a combination of deterrent methods, or build the eight foot fence.
+The best deer proofing combines vigilance and a combination of deterrent methods, or build the 8 foot (2.5 m) fence.